 However, I might actually make a lot of friends because when I wasn’t hiding in a corner with a book, I’d be in the kitchen whipping up treats like this.
 If they let me?
 I am still not totally clear what they eat on Big Brother when they’re allowed to eat.
 Do you think they’d have an ice cream maker stocked in the kitchen?
 Would they purchase buttermilk upon request?
 Could I bring my own?
 I have so many questions.

 But I don’t have any questions on my love for this red velvet ice cream.
 It’s different from other ice creams in that it has a distinct tartness (not quite as intense as yogurt) from the buttermilk and a little bit of richness from the cocoa.
-It’s fun to get bites of cookie dough and obviously looks pretty in a cone.
+It’s fun to get bites of red velvet cookie dough and obviously looks pretty in a cone.
 All very important things when it comes to ice cream, in my opinion!

 Are you a reality TV fan, too?
 Or am I all alone in my television watching shame?